 - PAN card of the future director of the company for company registration

-- Address proof of the future director with the same name mentioned as the address on PAN card.
+- Address proof of the future director with the same name mentioned as the address on the PAN card.

-- For address proof, you can submit Passport/Voter Id card/Ration card/Driving license/electricity bill/ aadhar card of India
+- For address proof, you can submit a Passport/Voter Id card/Ration card/Driving license/electricity bill/ aadhar card of India

 - The documents must to up-to-date not older than 2 months.